 So we take a last pot together, not far from my hotel, Monday, early afternoon.
 My luggage is done, I booked a taxi to take me to the airport.
 We are happy to meet again, to tell us our last travel anecdotes.

-They are there to visit the dive shops and try to find a new jumpsuit for Shareef, but have not found anything of interest at the moment.
+They are here to visit the dive shops and try to find a new suit for Shareef, but have not found anything very interesting for the moment.
 The prices are identical to the European prices, the choice is not huge.
-Definitely, Cebu is not the place for shopping!
+Decidedly, Cebu is not the ideal place for shopping!